 If you're using an identity provider with multiple cloud platforms, you can prevent credentials intended for use with another platform from being used with Google Cloud, and vice-versa.
 This helps avoid the confused deputy problem.

-values.
+the map's values.
 For example, AWS credentials include an

-arn value, which you can
+arn value, which you

-is defined in the provider's attribute mapping.
+attribute that is defined in the provider's attribute mapping.

 The following example only allows requests from identities that have a specific AWS role:

-attribute.aws_role == "role-mapping"
+attribute.aws_role == "ROLE_MAPPING"